alexislours/alexi.sh/content/posts/2023/01/macos-apps.md

 [Transnomino](https://transnomino.com/) is a tool that allows you to rename files in bulk.
 It has a lot of different features like appending to file name, renaming files based on regular expressions, and more.

 ![Transnomino](/img/blog/2023/01/transnomino.png)

+### ForkLift

+[ForkLift](https://binarynights.com/) is a file manager for macOS.
+I use it for its integration with remote servers as an alternative to FileZilla.